lucavallin/barco/README.md

 At the moment, the project does not contain any automated tests or tools to document the code.
 In the future, suitable tools for automated testing and documentation might be added.

+## Limitations
+barco does not handle network namespaces, so the container cannot access the network.
+Networking can roughly be setup as follows:
+- create a new network namespace
+- create a virtual ethernet pair
+- move one end of the pair to the new network namespace
+- assign an IP address to the interface in the new network namespace
+- setup routing and NAT

+In C this is usually done via the `rtnetlink` interface.
+Furthermore, network usage can be limited with the `net_prio` cgroup controller.

 ## Improvements

 - [ ] Move print statements to main